Suizzle/movement-cli-docs/use-cli/use-movement-cli.md

     prove
             Proves a Move package
     publish
-            Publishes the modules in a Move package to the Aptos blockchain run
+            Publishes the modules in a Move package to the Movement blockchain run
             Run a Move function
     run-script